Dutch oven turkey breast braised with apples in a creamy sauce, a delicious alternative to a whole Thanksgiving turkey.

 - Add white wine and stir slightly.

-- Check the internal temperature using an instant-read thermometer.
-The temperature should be 74 degrees Celsius/ 165 degrees Fahrenheit.
-If the breast is rather flat, check after about 50 minutes of cooking time already.
+- Check the internal temperature using an instant-read meat thermometer (the Amazon affiliate link opens in anew tab).
+It should be 74 degrees Celsius/ 165 degrees Fahrenheit.
+If the breast is rather flat, check after about 50 minutes of cooking time.

 - Pour the heavy cream into the pot and let bubble until slightly thickened.
 Adjust the taste with salt and pepper.